sql-code/sql-code/apps/studio/docs/guide/README.md

 | verify-full |	yes | 	true |

-Once you are connected to your database Beekeeper Studio allows you to open tabs to do the following things:
+Once you are connected to your database SQL Code allows you to open tabs to do the following things:

 1. SQL Editor: Write and execute SQL Queries (this is what tabs do by default)
 2. Table Explorer: View table contents

 ## File Associations

-Beekeeper Studio provides file associations so you can do the following things without opening the app:
+SQL Code provides file associations so you can do the following things without opening the app:

-- Double click a sqlite `.db` file in a file browser to open it in Beekeeper Studio!
+- Double click a sqlite `.db` file in a file browser to open it in SQL Code!
 - Open URLs and files from the terminal:
   - Mac: `open postgresql://user@host/database` or `open ./example.db`
   - Linux: `xdg-open postgresql://user@host/database` or `xdg-open ./example.db`